 An email invitation will be sent to everyone on the Heartland email list every Saturday morning at about 10:45.
 The service will begin at 11 with 30 minutes of meditation, followed by a talk and discussion.
-If you're not on the list and would like to be added, just respond using the Contact Page or send an email to firstname.lastname@example.org
+If you're not on the list and would like to be added, just respond using the Contact Page.

-Visit our Contact Page to make a donation.
+Visit our Contact Page to make a donation or to request more information.
 Heartland Zen is a non-profit 501c3 organization.